UPDATED: 06TH AUGUST 2021

 Finally, depending on the reason you no longer wish to travel, you may be able to claim on your travel insurance.

 This would depend on how the advice changed.
-If the FCDO followed the pattern they have predominantly used during the summer of 2020 then they have not advised guests currently on holiday to return home.
-If this was the case, then we would update any guests who are abroad of any developments or changes and allow you to continue your long-anticipated holiday.
+If the FCDO followed the pattern they have predominantly used thus far then they have not advised guests currently on holiday to return home.
+If this was the case, then we would update any guests who are abroad on any developments or changes and allow you to continue your long-anticipated holiday.

 If either the UK or local government does advise guests to return home immediately then we would repatriate all guests as quickly and efficiently as possible.

-If you have booked your own flights and they are cancelled then, first of all, we suggest contacting the airline to confirm the options available to you – these may be alternative flights, a voucher or full refund (this is likely to depend on the type of ticket you purchased so we recommend reading the small print very carefully).
+If you have booked your own flights and they are cancelled then, firstly, we suggest contacting the airline to confirm the options available to you – these may be alternative flights, a voucher or full refund (this is likely to depend on the type of ticket you purchased so we recommend reading the small print very carefully).

 If you, or any member of your party, are diagnosed with COVID whilst you are on holiday then you need to be satisfied that your insurance policy will cover any medical costs incurred including testing, self-isolation and treatment.
 We would also suggest choosing a policy which would allow you to claim for any elements of the holiday you were not able to take part in.